Examining Your Beliefs to Manage Stress

 - Do you feel the world is moving away from your spiritual beliefs?

 Your values are what you think is important in life.
-As you think about your values, make sure they are your values, not values important to your parents, spouse, or society.
-We often share our family's values, but sometimes we decide to reject values that were given to us or to change their priority in our lives.
+We often share our family's values.
+But sometimes we decide to reject values that were given to us, or we opt to change their priority in our lives.
 For example, you might value financial success much more or less than your family or society expects you to.

 Your values can cause stress when you spend a lot of time and energy doing things that are not important to you or when two values conflict.
 For example, values related to family and career are in conflict for many people.

-To help clarify your values, ask yourself the following questions:
+To help clarify your values, answer these questions:

 - What values are important to you?
 Honesty?
 Compassion?
 Friendship?
 Success?